Firms save $10m a year by placing data centre in Nordics versus the UK

 The solution, Eckhoff says, is the Nordic region where there is the ‘ideal climate and a very stable power-grid.'

-The last three years has seen a boom in the region, with companies like Amazon, Apple and Google all announcing new data centre facilities in the area – and Eckhoff says among other reasons, this comes down to substantial cost savings.
+The last three years has seen a boom in the region, with companies like Amazon, Apple and Google all announcing new data center facilities in the area – and Eckhoff says among other reasons, this comes down to substantial cost savings.

-“With the power pricing we have plus the recent tax cuts in Norway, an international firm deploying 10MW over 10 years will save $100 million+ by placing their data centre in Sweden or Norway versus the UK - and that's on power alone,” says Eckhoff.
+“With the power pricing we have plus the recent tax cuts in Norway, an international firm deploying 10MW over 10 years will save $100 million+ by placing their data center in Sweden or Norway versus the UK - and that's on power alone,” says Eckhoff.

 “In the long term it is extremely important, as in the future there will be no option.
-It is a major challenge, and we are all obliged to do something about it.”
+It is a major challenge, and we are all obliged to do something about it.

 Eckhoff concluded by sharing his vision for the future.